opendaylight/docs/docs/user-guide/service-function-chaining.rst

 The Service Function Chaining (SFC) OpenFlow Renderer (SFC OF Renderer) implements Service Chaining on OpenFlow switches.
-It listens for the creation of a Rendered Service Path (RSP), and once received it programs Service Function Forwarders (SFF) that are hosted on OpenFlow capable switches to steer packets through the service chain.
+It listens for the creation of a Rendered Service Path (RSP) in the operational data store, and once received it programs Service Function Forwarders (SFF) that are hosted on OpenFlow capable switches to forward packets through the service chain.

 Common acronyms used in the following sections: